jonesaaronj/SmokeMonsterPacks/README.md

 # SmokeMonsterPacks
-smokemonster rom packs with archive support
+create smokemonster rom packs with the ability to read directy from and to an archive

 ## Goal
 An alternative tool for building smokemonster rom packs based on the following source